nick-fournier/hov-degradation/README.md

        769745,  Misconfigured,  Lane 3
        774055,  Misconfigured,  Lane 1
        ```
 where `ID` is the detected misconfigured HOV sensor ID, `issue` is a descriptor field, and `real_lane` is the corrected maineline lane.
 There is no need to provide a specific corrected sensor ID here, the ID will be pulled from the `neighbors` file.

+After creating this file, run the code again, following the prompts to run degradation.